-We recommend using your ARR to write down all the courses required in your first year.
+We recommend using your ARR to note all the courses required in your first year.
 This list should include your Foundation Core requirement (AUIDS 101) and major requirements.
 Also, if you have major supporting course requirements and courses for your minor, add those as well.
 If you have not reached ★30 yet (★15 each term), you still have room in your schedule to take additional classes.

 If you still have space in your schedule, you will want to enrol in courses that fit into the Knowledge component of the Augustana Core.
 Generally, by choosing a variety of first year courses that satisfy your interests, you will begin to fill up your Core Knowledge credits (★).
-If you wish to meet a specific requirement in your first-year, be sure to use the Augustana Course List Tool to learn what courses meet certain categories of the Core (information on how to use this tool can be found below).
+If you wish to meet a specific requirement in your first year, be sure to use the Augustana Course List Tool to learn what courses meet certain categories of the Core (information on how to use this tool can be found below).

 Awards Eligibility Requirements

 All Augustana academic awards require students to take a minimum of ★27 of coursework per year.
-This will typically be met if at least 9 courses are taken per academic year (5 courses one term and 4 in the other).
+This will typically be met if at least 9 ★3 courses are taken per academic year (5 courses one term and 4 in the other).
 Note: Augustana students are also eligible for many of the general University of Alberta Academic Scholarships which require a full course load of ★ 30 per academic year (5 ★3 courses per term).

 Now that you know the courses that you need to take, your next step is to determine when each of the courses are offered.
 Some courses are only offered in the Fall Term, some only in the Winter Term, and others are offered in both terms.
 The easiest way to find when a class is offered is to use the Augustana Course List Tool.
 The tool can also be used to help you determine which courses fit in which categories of the Augustana Core.

 How to use the Augustana Course List Tool: